lablup/backend.ai/docs/user-api/exec-stream.rst

 * URI: ``/stream/kernel/:id/execute``
 * Method: GET upgraded to WebSockets

-This is a real-time streaming version of :doc:`exec-batch` and :doc`exec-query` which uses long polling via HTTP.
+This is a real-time streaming version of :doc:`exec-batch` and :doc:`exec-query` which uses long polling via HTTP.

 (under consturction)